lmcai/PhyloHerb/README.md

 ```

 To submit batch job to the cluster, you can modify [this](phyloherbLib/pasta_rnd2.sh) batch file.
 Make sure you have loaded the correct environment.

+When the alignment is done, you can use them to produce your final species tree.